High-Performance Long Fiber Thermoplastic

 Fiber Skeleton to Deliver a New Standard of Performance

-Xencor™ long fiber compounds are created using a pultrusion process, where continuous reinforcement fiber strands are impregnated with plastic resin and trimmed to the targeted granulate length of typically, 7 to 9 mm.
-These materials are reinforced with glass fibers, the length of which corresponds to the granulate length.
+Xencor™ long fiber compounds are created using a pultrusion process, where continuous reinforcement fiber strands are impregnated with plastic resin and trimmed to the targeted granulate length of typically 7 to 9 mm.
+These materials are reinforced with glass fibers, with lengths corresponding to the granulate length.

-The fiber skeleton ideally created in the molded article actively limits the effect of resin softening above glass transition of the plastic material and thus significantly improves the retention of performances at high temperature.
+The fiber skeleton created in the molded article actively limits the effect of resin softening above glass transition of the plastic material and thus significantly improves the retention of performances at high temperatures.

-Xencor™ grades are extremely resilient materials.
+Xencor™ LFT grades are extremely resilient materials.
 The active participation of the fiber skeleton in impact energy dissipation and in the inhibition of crack propagation provides a unique positioning for Solvay LFT grades in terms of their stiffness/toughness combination.
-This makes Xencor™ LFTs excellent candidates for metal replacement in structural applications or applications needing to withstand crash impact and high speed stress.
+This makes Xencor™ LFTs excellent candidates for metal replacement in structural applications or applications needing to withstand crash impact and high-speed stress.

 Falling Weight Impact Test - Xencor™ PPA

 Very Low Creep

 The creep resistance of Xencor™ LFT compounds is superior to that of most high-performance polymers with similar fiber content and is definitely a key advantage for parts operating under constant loading cases.

 Graph compares strain evolution of specimen maintained under load.

 The fiber skeleton significantly limits the initial part deformation that occurs after load application as well as the increase in deformation over time.